Interfaith Council and Interfaith Internship

-Interfaith Interns are leaders in our campus community.
-These students are trained to provide the campus with opportunities for Interfaith dialogue, service and experiential learning.
+The Members of the Interfaith Council are leaders in our campus community.
+During a one year Interfaith Internship experience these students are trained to provide the campus with opportunities for Interfaith dialogue, service and experiential learning.
 In addition interns provide the campus with opportunities to learn about individual religious traditions through Religious Literacy campaigns, and provide for the well being of the campus by acting as Peer Chaplains.

-The Interfaith Internship team consists of 6-8 Interns (one per faith tradition), 2 Lead Interns (these are students who completed the program the previous year and have agreed to stay on for an additional year to provide support to the new team of interns) and the Director of Spiritual Life.
+The Interfaith Internship team consists of 6-10 Interns and 1 Lead Intern (these are students who completed the program the previous year and have agreed to provide leadership and support for the new team of interns).

-Here's what the Interfaith Interns have to say about their experiences:
+Here's what former Interfaith Interns have to say about their experience:

 Alexander Alfonso (’15)